What is Storytelling?

 Storytelling has enjoyed a renaissance in recent years thanks to organizations such as The Moth and Massmouth (in Boston), which have promoted telling as an art.
 Good storytelling requires a thoughtfully crafted narrative and an engaging performance.
 A well-told story creates an synchronous experience for both performer and audience.

 Katie has told stories in over 100 shows across 9 states.
 She performs at theaters, clubs, coffee shops, book shops, art festivals, and galleries, telling true stories to grown-up audiences.
 In stories from 5 to 45 minutes, Katie uses humor and earnestness to probe her own mishaps for some bit of truth to share.

 Her television appearances include the Mortified Guide to Pop Culture, part of the Mortified Guide series (2018) available on Netflix and Amazon TV, and Stories from the Stage: Stand Up, an episode of the collaborative series from Massmouth and WGBH, which airs on the World Channel.

 Katie has performed at the Philadelphia Book Festival, the Boston Storytelling Festival, and the LANES “Sharing the Fire” conference.
 She won the 2016 Massmouth “Big Mouth Off” (Boston’s storytelling finals competition), a 2015 Moth GrandSlam in Milwaukee, and was awarded Massmouth’s Storyteller 2.0 Award in 2011 for “engaging a new generation of tellers.”
-A profile of Katie, written by fellow storyteller Cheryl Hamilton, is available on the Massmouth blog.
+A two-woman show she performed with her mom was featured in the Ozaukee Press and a profile of Katie, written by fellow storyteller Cheryl Hamilton, is available on the Massmouth blog.

 The story of her disastrous first day teaching a college class: